-This article, by Attorneys Carl Shusterman and David Neal (now Chairman of the Board of Immigration Appeals) appeared in Los Angeles Lawyer magazine in 1995.
+Closing the Asylum Door by Attorneys Carl Shusterman and David Neal (who went on to become Chairman of the Board of Immigration Appeals) appeared in Los Angeles Lawyer magazine in 1995.

 Call it the spirit of the SS St. Louis.
 The same attitudes of indifference and hostility that guided US asylum policy during World War II–and sent hundreds of Jewish refugees abroad the ill-fated ship SS St. Louis back into the arms of the Nazis–are prevalent today.

 From Germany, which has rescinded its open-door asylum policy, to France, Great Britain, Canada, and the United States, the world’s wealthiest nations are reevaluating the meaning of political asylum and who should qualify for it.